vanschroeder/aws-api-demo/README.md

 ##### Deploy the Web UI
-Copy and paste the `sync command` from the console output into the terminal and run it you can then use the UI by opening the url listed as `webiste-url`
+Copy and paste the `sync command` from the console output into the terminal and run it you can then use the UI by opening the url listed as `website-url`

 ##### Clean Up